Tom Hiddleston And Mary Berry Throw Down Over Bolognese Faux Pas [Recipe]

 — #ClimateHour (@ClimateHour) March 6, 2017

-Now sure, perhaps Mary Berry’s Bolognese might not be traditional but she certainly knows her way around a pie crust, so, maybe take a leap of faith, and try something new, says the Telegraph.
-Berry was on BBC2, making her Bolognese, when she told viewers to throw in “red or white wine, whatever you have on hand.
+Now perhaps Mary Berry’s bolognese might not be traditional, but she certainly knows her way around a pie crust, so maybe take a leap of faith and try something new, says the Telegraph.
+Berry was on BBC2, making her bolognese, when she told viewers to throw in “red or white wine, whatever you have on hand.
 I really prefer white.”
 Then, instead of the traditional milk, she poured in double cream (heavy cream or whipping cream in the U.S.).

 All over the U.K., people lost it, but one guy took to Twitter to suggest that maybe they should allow Mary Berry to lead them in their own direction, to heck with Italy.